rajannpatel/Pi-Hole-PiVPN-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-OpenVPN-Configs/README.md

 E-mail these files to yourself, upload in Google Drive, or use whatever secure method you prefer to transfer this file to your device.
 It is safe to download this file to your device.

+> ## WARNING
-*WARNING:* anyone that gets one of these **.ovpn** files can connect to your server.
+> Anyone that gets one of these **.ovpn** files can connect to your server.

+# Full & Split Tunnel VPN on Android & iOS Devices

 <img src="./images/logos/openvpnforandroid.svg" width="48" align="left">

-# Split Tunnel VPN on Android with the "OpenVPN for Android" app
+## "OpenVPN for Android" on Android (open source software) for Split Tunnel VPN

 <a href="https://f-droid.org/repository/browse/?fdid=de.blinkt.openvpn" target="_blank">
 <img src="./images/logos/f-droid.svg" alt="Get it on F-Droid" height="80"></a>